karnagge/codechico/README.md

 ### Documentation

-For more info on how to configure OpenCode [**head over to our docs**](https://opencode.ai/docs).
+For more info on how to configure CodeChico [**head over to our docs**](https://opencode.ai/docs).

 ### Contributing

-If you're interested in contributing to OpenCode, please read our [contributing docs](./CONTRIBUTING.md) before submitting a pull request.
+If you're interested in contributing to CodeChico, please read our [contributing docs](./CONTRIBUTING.md) before submitting a pull request.

 ### FAQ